-Trump: I'd Love For U.S. To Be 'Opened Up By Easter' Amid Pandemic Response
+Trump Sets Easter Goal For Re-Opening American Economy

 Trump and Pence called for Congress to complete work on the relief and stimulus legislation that has been under negotiation for the past several days, but they also faulted Democrats for what they called opportunism about the bill.

-The president dislikes wind turbines after a dispute after the prospect that they might be installed near a golf course he owns in Scotland and Trump suggested on Tuesday that Democratic support for wind energy might have caused him to reject some of the proposals in the bill.
+The president dislikes wind turbines after a dispute over the prospect that they might be installed near a golf course he owns in Scotland, and Trump suggested on Tuesday that Democratic support for wind energy might have caused him to reject some of the proposals in the bill.

-"They had things in there that were terrible, windmills all over the place ... windmills that kill the bids and ruin the real estate, right?"
+"They had things in there that were terrible, windmills all over the place ... windmills that kill the birds and ruin the real estate, right?"
 Trump said.

 Washington must focus on "the workers," the president said.
 "Workers first."